knobs-dials/pymoodbar/README.md

 ## Further experiments

-- moodbar-text - unicode graphs and stuff
+- moodbar-text - shell output, with or without fancy unicode graph stuff.
+Because why not?
 ![text-mode output](textmood.png?raw=true)

-- moodbar-correlate - idea like that
+- moodbar-correlate - ideas like that
-     - finding duplicates
+     - you can probably find duplicates
      - given some options, you can try to avoid harsh genre changes based on similar high/low distribution